 There have long been good reasons to nix interview questions about current and past salary, from their potential to make a candidate uneasy to the case that they perpetuate pay discrimination, made convincingly by the National Women’s Law Center and many others.

 To find out if your jurisdiction has restrictions on salary history queries, check this list maintained by HR Dive, and be sure to bookmark it: It will be updated regularly to reflect the latest developments.
 The list also links to briefings detailing the particulars of each ban, which can vary widely.
-For instance, some laws (like New Jersey’s) apply only to government employers; others contain extras, like New York City’s prohibition against researching pay history through public records.

 As it’s gained traction in legislatures across the country, a number of thinkers in HR and nonprofits have been writing about this topic and tracking developments.
 Among the most useful resources so far: